 Julie is the creator and founder of Taos Alive, and if it weren't for her, we wouldn't be able to continue the work we do!
 After spending 20 years studying prevention and working in prevention, Julie decided to pass along the mission to the current Taos Alive current team of 4 passionate members.
 She currently enjoys time with family and nature in Taos.

 Julie Bau is a lifelong resident of Taos.
 In 2001 she received an Associates of arts in Early Childhood Multicultural Education from UNM Taos and in 2005 graduated with a Bachelor of University Studies with an emphasis in Health Education and New Mexico Studies from the University of New Mexico.
 In 2002 Julie began working in the prevention field with Tri-County Community Services as a full-time Preventionist.

 In 2004 she left Tri-County Community Services to work with both Taos Municipal Schools Tobacco Prevention Program as a Preventionist, and Clean Air Works in Taos County as a Community Liaison.
 In 2008 she earned a certification with the New Mexico Behavioral Health Board as a Prevention Specialist.
 Julie currently works with Taos Health Systems / Holy Cross Hospital as the Substance Abuse Prevention Program Manager.

 Julie’s passion for the prevention field came from her life experience with people close to her who suffered from addiction, many whose addiction ended in death and some in incarceration.
 This gave her a deep desire to help improve the health of her community through work in the prevention field.
 She has seen how hard it has been for people in her life to go into and stay in recovery and she felt the best way she could help is by helping the youth before they begin.
-She also realizes how important of a role parents, family, and the community play in these children’s lives and their decision not to start using.
+She also realizes how important the role of parents, family, and the community play in these children’s lives and their decision not to start using.
 She believes that as our community becomes healthier that we create an environment where anyone can be healthy.